On Reinforcement Learning and Distribution Matching for Fine-Tuning Language Models with no Catastrophic Forgetting: Extended Related Work

 \paragraph{RM and DM objectives in control problems}

 While RM is the dominant approach to tackling control problems \citep{Sutton2018} and is sometimes argued to be sufficient for any intelligent behavior \citep{SILVER2021103535}, prior work explored the benefits of alternative objectives formulated as DM: minimizing divergence from some target distribution $p$.
-Prominent examples of (families of) DM objectives for control include active inference \citep{friston2010action,BUCKLEY201755} and control-as-inference \citep{kappen2012optimal,todorov,levine2018reinforcement}. \cite{hafner2020action} propose a \emph{reverse} KL from a joint distribution over observations and latent variables as a universal objective for action and perception that --- depending on a choice of the target $p$ --- gives rise to many familiar objectives, including empowerment \citep{1554676}, maximum entropy RL \citep{pmlr-v70-haarnoja17a} or KL-control \citep{todorov}.
+Prominent examples of (families of) DM objectives include control state marginal matching \citep{smm2019} active inference \citep{friston2010action,BUCKLEY201755} and control-as-inference \citep{kappen2012optimal,todorov,levine2018reinforcement}. \cite{hafner2020action} propose a \emph{reverse} KL from a joint distribution over observations and latent variables as a universal objective for action and perception that --- depending on a choice of the target $p$ --- gives rise to many familiar objectives, including empowerment \citep{1554676}, maximum entropy RL \citep{pmlr-v70-haarnoja17a} or KL-control \citep{todorov}.
 In a similar vein, \cite{millidge2021understanding} compare RM and DM objectives (or, evidence and divergence objectives, according to their terminology) in the context of exploration.
 They conclude that information-seeking exploration arises naturally in DM but \emph{not} in RM.
 This is because, when the target distribution $p$ involves latent variables, a DM objective decomposes into an information gain term that pushes the agent to seek observations that are most informative of latent variables.
 In contrast, RM objectives entail \emph{minimizing} information gain between latent variables and observations.
+Finally, \citep{rl_kl_penalties} defend an interpretation of KL-control for controlling language models as Bayesian inference: updating a prior $a$ to conform to evidence provided by a reward function $R$.

+\paragraph{Maximum entropy RL} Maximum entropy RL (MaxEnt RL)'s objective is maximising expected reward minus policy entropy.
+KL-control can be seen as generalisation of maximum-entropy RL \citep{pmlr-v70-haarnoja17a,sac} to informed priors.
+If in \eqref{RTZ_first_mention} we chose $a(x)$ to be a uniform distribution (an uninformed prior) instead of a pretrained LM distribution, then the KL penalty $\KL(\pit, a)$ would reduce to an entropy bonus and KL-control’s objective would reduce to a standard Maximum entropy RL objective.
+Both KL-control and Maximum entropy RL can be derived from a general framework of control-as-inference \citep{levine2018reinforcement} which poses control as minimising KL from a certain target distribution.
+However, while KL-control \citep{Ziegler19} and DPG directly minimise a single KL from a target distribution over whole sequences (trajectories), most practical algorithms in the maximum entropy family RL approximate it by related but importantly different objectives.